 Good news!
 These cakes are the first of SEVEN vegan Valentine’s Day recipes I have in the works.

-- 1 Tbsp melted coconut oil or Earth Balance
+- 1 Tbsp melted coconut oil or vegan butter (like Earth Balance)

 - 1/4 tsp vanilla extract

 - 1/4 tsp baking powder

 - 1/4 heaping cup unbleached all-purpose flour